 The truth of the matter is not only do I like driving a cab there hasn’t been a lot of full-time job offers on the table.
 Driving a cab you get to meet and talk to all sorts of people from low places to high places.
 I talk to them, listen to their stories, and they listen to mine.
 I’ll miss them.

 I have some great Laclede Cab memories.
 Driving Fatimah to the hospital to give birth to my daughter, taking my daughter home from the hospital in the cab, picking up famous people, having passengers turn into friends, and other family memories.
 Some sad ones too.
 Hearing sad stories and called to tragic scenes to pick people up.

 A lot of people have mentioned I should drive for Uber.
 My opposition to Uber was never about supporting companies.
 It was about supporting working-class jobs.
 The issue of me being fired over exercising my constitutional right to free-speech highlights the need to organize cabbies.
 Cabbies need a union.
 We need a voice at the table, a grievance process, collective bargaining, health care, sick days, a pension.
 I’ll continue to work towards these efforts.

 I will also miss seeing a lot of the people I had a relationship with at Laclede.
 Drivers, the cashier, the guys that check our oil.
 I say to them, especially the drivers, without a union you can be next.

 The party don’t stop.
 This dunya is temporary.
 Everything is a test.
 Allah-willing better things on the road ahead.

-If you support Black Lives Matter and freedom of speech and believe my firing to be unjust give Laclede Cab a call at 3145351162 or 3146523456 and ask to speak to Dave, Adam or Ted.
+If you support justice and freedom of speech and believe my firing to be unjust give Laclede Cab a call at 3145351162 or 3146523456 and ask to speak to Dave, Adam or Ted.